PlainsightAI/legacy-docs/rules.md

     }
 ```

-An example payload that would trigger this condition:
+> An example payload that would trigger the above condition:

 ```json
 {